bianca-stancu/grade-my-team/grade_my_team/APP_README.md

 1. In a new terminal run "mongod --dbpath=./data"

-2. In an other terminal run "npm install" and "npm run dev"
+2. In an other terminal : "node seed.js" ----> To seed the database

+3. then run "npm install" and "npm run dev"

-3. If you want to check the database content, open a third terminal and type "mongo".
+4. If you want to check the database content, open a third terminal and type "mongo".
 Then to see the active databases type "show dbs".
    To watch the content of our database type "use dsproject".
 To see its collections type "db.getCollectionNames()" and to see the content of a collection type "ds.collection_name.find()"